 Over the past few years, there has been a growing crisis within children’s and young people’s mental health.
 The most up to date national prevalence survey conducted last year suggests that 1 in 8 children or young people have a diagnosable mental health disorder.
 However, it is likely that mental health problems for children and young people are more likely to be much higher, some surveys suggest as many as 1 in 4 children are struggling with poor mental health.

 The effects children and young people struggling with mental health problems are apparent in every classroom across the UK.
 The recent state of education report identifies that 79% of teachers in both primary and secondary schools reported seeing an increase in stress, anxiety and panic attacks in their pupils, along with as a rise in other mental health problems such as depression, self-harm and eating disorders.

 To address the problems schools are facing tackling mental health problems, a whole school approach is seen to be best practice.
-A whole school approach to mental health is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
-These frameworks and guidelines provide useful information and evidence.
-We have found they lack practical and simple steps to help schools make a start developing a whole school approach to mental health.
+A ‘whole school approach’ to mental health and wellbeing is recommended by the Department for Education, Department of Health, Public Health England and a range of other think tanks and academics.
+Many of these organisations have developed key ideas into helpful frameworks and guidelines which provide useful information and evidence.
+However, we have found they lack practical and simple steps to help schools make a start developing their whole school approach to mental health.

 5 Ways to School Wellbeing